Back to all blogs

 What Do the Results Mean?

-• Free T4 (Thyroxine): This is the main "storage" hormone produced by the thyroid.
+• Free T4 (Thyroxine): The main "storage" hormone.

 Conclusion: Empowered Health Decisions

-The most effective way to manage your health is through a phased approach:
+Manage your health through a phased approach:

 FAQ